mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 ![](Scalable_Demand_Forecasting_files/figure-gfm/unnamed-chunk-27-1.png)<!-- -->

-It makes a difference, doesn’t it? <br/>
+It makes a difference, doesn’t it?
+Coloured line represent best model based on rmse metric, lightgrey lines mark lower and upper boundaries of confidence interval (95%). <br/>

 **There are 2 interesting observations from above plots.**<br/>
 **Firstly, best results (minimizing RMSE) are achieved through different